Hardware Show Radio and Podcast Production

 Smokey drug Rick kicking and screaming to the microphone, but what helped Rick quickly acclimate was how our team helped organize the hour, laying out a structure both he and Smokey could see.
 Visualizing how their terrestrial and online radio show was organized cut down a lot of weekly preparation time and post audio production time.
 This made it much easier to manage within their day to day professional schedule.

-Hear a Recent Episode of Two Fat Guys Hardware Show: Packing 7 Years of Highlights into 1 Best of Show
+Hear a Recent Episode of The Two Fat Guys Hardware Show: Packing 7 Years of Highlights into 1 Best of Show

 Radio Was Their Only Advertising Tool